 Blockchain: Blockchain leverages a distributed-ledger technology that eliminates the need to have a central database to certify records and transactions.
 And these transactions are stored in such a way that it cannot be tampered with or altered.
 Though still at a nascent stage, it can significantly impact processes like invoice and contract management.

-Early positive signs from the implementation of digital technology, (such as RPA and advanced analytics), are already sparking interest in new areas, where procurement can contribute strategic business value.
+Early positive signs from the implementation of digital technology, (such as advanced analytics), are already sparking interest in new areas, where procurement can contribute strategic business value.
 In 2019, technological trends like AI, machine learning, Blockchain will augment existing solutions and deliver smarter insights to procurement.

 Organizations will continue to remain competitive by shifting their focus to data rather than relying on business acumen alone.
 Data is flowing into the organization from all directions.
 It is essential to streamline data, according to your business to get the most useful insights.
 These are some of the probing questions you should be asking: